moomindani/aws-mon-linux/README.md

 --disk-space-util          | Reports disk space utilization in percentages.
 --disk-space-used          | Reports allocated disk space in gigabytes.
 --disk-space-avail         | Reports available disk space in gigabytes.
---all-items                | Reports all items.
+--autoscaling              | Use this option when reporting metrics for an auto-scaling group --all-items                | Reports all items.

 ### Examples